nrubin29/PastebinAPI/README.md

 * **1.1**
   * Adds enums for expire date, format, and privacy level.
-  * Renames PastebinPasteContext to Paste.
+  * Renames PastebinPasteContext to CreatePaste.
   * Fixes example.

 * **1.0.1**